-If Applicant is a Foreign National:
+If Applicant is a Foreign National from a Non-Designated Country:

 - 1. If applicant has been assigned a US Green Card, see requirements listed above for US Citizens. - 2.
 If applicant does not have a Green Card and is from a Non-designated Country, - a.
 Notify CSBF of individual name, email address, affiliated institution - b.
 Applicant must create a NASA profile - c.
 ESTA, Passport, Visa, 194, etc. potentially required - d.
 WFF will perform a background check